 If Gilligan had gotten shipwrecked on Castle Island, he could have easily escaped—it has been connected to the mainland since the 1930s.
 The island is home to Fort Independence, a breathtaking pentagonal fort built between 1834 and 1851 that today shares island space with grassy areas ideal for family picnicking.
 The eighth fort to occupy the site, Fort Independence has been designated a National Historic Landmark and is the oldest continuously fortified fort in British North America.
-A small beach, which has some slightly rocky spots, along Pleasure Bay is one of the city’s most popular swimming destinations.
+A small beach, which has some slightly rocky spots along Pleasure Bay, it’s one of the city’s most popular swimming destinations.
 There is also a fishing pier along the HarborWalk.
 Bring comfortable footwear because you’ll have to walk nearly a mile to Castle Island.
 Find a map of the beach here.

 By the T: Take the Green Line to Park Street, then walk to Otis Street at Summer Street to get the #9 bus to E. Broadway at Farragut Road, and walk down Head Island Causeway to the beach.

 L and M Street Beaches, South Boston

 By the T: Take the Green Line to Park Street, then walk to Otis Street at Summer Street to get the #9 bus to E. Broadway at L Street, and walk down L Street.

 Carson Beach, South Boston

-Another seaside destination on the HarborWalk, Carson Beach offers excellent swimming, along with plenty of areas for strolling and biking.
-The newly renovated bathhouse has restrooms, changing rooms, and showers; there are also chess tables and bocce courts.
+Another seaside destination on the HarborWalk, Carson Beach offers excellent swimming, along with plenty of areas for strolling and biking; there are also chess tables and bocce courts.
+The renovated bathhouse has restrooms, changing rooms, and showers.
 If you forget to bring a picnic basket, consider eating at the Seaside Café, which serves delicious classic lobster rolls and fried clams.
 Carson Beach also has a fishing pier and great views of Boston Harbor and Logan Airport.

-By the T: Take the Red Line to JFK/UMass Station and walk down William J. Day Boulevard.
+By the T: Take the Red Line to JFK/UMass and walk down William J. Day Boulevard.

 Savin Hill and Malibu Beaches, Dorchester

 They may not be in California, but just the same, Malibu and Savin Hill Beaches are great places for sunbathing.
 Both have protected swimming areas, and Savin Hill Beach also has a tot lot and baseball fields.
-Malibu Beach has a bathhouse, but Savin Hill Beach does not.
-From either locale, you’ll have stunning views of one of Boston’s best-known landmarks and the world’s largest copyrighted artwork, the rainbow swash painted by Corita Kent on a Keyspan gas tank.
+Malibu Beach has a bathhouse; Savin Hill Beach does not.
+From either one you’ll have stunning views of one of Boston’s best-known landmarks and the world’s largest copyrighted artwork, the rainbow swash painted by Corita Kent on a National Grid gas tank.
 Take a close look at the colorful design—it’s alleged that Kent painted the profile of former Vietnamese leader Ho Chi Minh onto the side of the blue stripe.

 Tenean Beach, Dorchester

-By the T: Take the Red Line to Fields Corner Station, then the #201 bus to Freeport Street at Morrissey Boulevard, and walk down Morrissey Boulevard to Conley Street.
+By the T: Take the Red Line to Fields Corner, then the #201 bus to Keystone Apartments via Neponset Avenue and Puritan Mall, and walk to Neponset Trail.

 Wollaston Beach, Quincy